MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ![Postman Select Environment](postman-environment-3.png)

+With our environment in place, the next step is to import the API collection.

 ## Import API Collection

 The second step will be to download the description of the Platform API endpoints, made available as a Postman collection.
 You can download the [*full collection* file](https://developer-content.genesys.cloud/data/postman/collections/full.json) listed under [the *Addtional Resources* section](/platform/api/postman) or an *API Group* depending on the requests you want to trigger.

-Through this blog, I am going to import the Platform API collection three times.
+Throughout this blog post, I am going to import the Platform API collection three times.
 It is of course not necessary to import it these many times.
 But I would like to show three possibilities for their Authorization's configuration:
 - using [OAuth Client Credentials Grant](/authorization/platform-auth/use-client-credentials) (*server context*)
 - using [OAuth Implicit Grant](/authorization/platform-auth/use-implicit-grant) (*user context*)
 - or using [OAuth PKCE Grant](/authorization/platform-auth/use-pkce) (*user context*)